 - Croutons for serving, optional

-Remove the bay leaves, if you used them, and add the squash, tofu, and rice milk.
+- Remove the bay leaves, if you used them, and add the squash, tofu, and nondairy or coconut milk.
 Transfer the solid ingredients to a food processor (in batches, if needed) and process until smoothly pureed.
 Return puree to the pot and stir.
 Or, simply insert an immersion blender into the pot and process until all the solid ingredients are smoothly pureed.

 Note: For a shortcut, use 1 pound frozen chopped butternut squash, completely thawed.